KaiTech-git/CleanDataCourse/README.md

 train_x<-read.table("UCI HAR Dataset/train/X_train.txt", header = FALSE)</code>

 ## 2. Merging data
 The experiment was conducted in two groups *test* (30% of participants) and *train* (70% of participants).
-For this reason, before the merge into one complete data series, the corresponding columns of the variables from the different trials had to be combined with each other.
+For this reason, before merging into one complete data series, the corresponding columns of the variables from the different trials had to be combined with each other.
 Columns were merged with function __rbind()__.
 This is how variables *All_x*, *All_y* and *All_sub* were created.
 Code example for merging by rows:
 <code>